praveencash/python-mini-projects/README.md

 > A command-line tool that collects student marks, calculates average, assigns grades, and handles invalid input using a custom exception (`NegativeMarksError`).
 Structured using Object-Oriented Programming for clean logic and easy expansion.

 **File:** `Student Report.py`

+---

+### 18. Random Password Generator
+> Generates a strong random password using letters, digits, and symbols.
+The user specifies the password length, and the program randomly selects characters using Python's `random` and `string` modules.

+**File:** `Random Password Generator.py`